 Classroom Support for Teachers:

-Ryan Lee of Woods Bagot is this year’s Competition Chair and Author.
-He will be available to visit your classroom and discuss the program with your students.
-You may call him directly at 415-277-3041 or e-mail him at Ryan.Lee@woodsbagot.com to set up a classroom visit.
-If you have any questions, please do not hesitate to contact him.
+Ryan Lee of Woods Bagot, the Competition Chair and Author is available to visit your classroom and discuss the program with your students.
+Call him at 415-277-3041 or e-mail him at Ryan.Lee@woodsbagot.com to set up a classroom visit.
+If you have any questions, please do not hesitate to contact Ryan.